saurabdixit/RoboND-Rover-Project/README.md

 ### Path-Planning implementation:
 The only thing that is remaining in the current implmentation is that the path-planning algorithm is not merged in to the Rover's code yet.
 I was able to write A* algorithm that was able to find the path on the map.
-The implementation is currently in jupyter notebook in directory [./code/Path-Planning-Algorithm/].
+The implementation is currently in jupyter notebook in [Path-Planning-Algorithm](./code/Path-Planning-Algorithm) directory.

 #### Here is the result of A* algorithm
 <p align="center">